SanderMertens/flecs/README.md

 ```

 ## Concepts
-This section describes the high-level concepts used in reflecs, and how they are represented in the API.
-Rather than providing an exhaustive overview of the API behavior, this section is intended as an introduction to the different API features of reflecs.
+This section describes the high-level concepts used in flecs, and how they are represented in the API.
+Rather than providing an exhaustive overview of the API behavior, this section is intended as an introduction to the different API features of flecs.

 ### World
 A world is a container in which entities, components and systems can be stored and evaluated.
 An application can create any number of worlds.
 Data between worlds is not shared.
 If the application wants to share data between worlds, this has to be done manually.
 A world in ECS can be created with the `ecs_init` function: